Skip to main content

 3. Copy the gcloud command and run it in your terminal.
 This generates the kubeconfig file needed to access the cluster.

-STEP 4.
-Prometheus deployment
+Step 4.
+Deploy Prometheus

 1. Add the Prometheus Helm repository: